PrimoData/shadcn-next-template/README.md

-# next-template
+# shadcn-next-template

-A Next.js 13 template for building apps with Radix UI and Tailwind CSS.
+A complete Next.js 13 template for building apps with Shadcn, Radix UI and Tailwind CSS.

+Fork of the [existing template](https://github.com/shadcn-ui/next-template) with all [examples](https://github.com/shadcn-ui/ui/tree/main/apps/www) from their website, cleaned, and fixed minor issues.

 ## Usage